pfheatwole/thesis/source/glossary.rst

    another term
       This is another sample definition.

+   filtering problem
+      A category of problems involving stochastic systems where the goal is to estimate some unknown state from (potentially noisy) data observed up to the present time.

    GNSS
       Global navigation satellite system.
 Examples include GPS, Galileo, GLONASS, BeiDou, and IRNSS.